TypeCellOS/BlockNote/packages/website/docs/docs/blocks.md

 `props:` The block's properties are stored in a set of key/value pairs and specify how the block looks and behaves.
 Different block types have different props - see [Block Types](block-types) for more.

 `content:` The block's content, represented as an array of `InlineNode` objects.
 This does not include content from any nested blocks.
-For more information on `InlineNode` objects, visit [Rich Text Content](rich-text.md).
+For more information on `InlineNode` objects, visit [Inline Content](inline-content.md).

 `children:` Any blocks nested inside the block.
 The nested blocks are also represented using `Block` objects.